"Exit" was the title of the poem he read through this interview, wearing a sweater of his making, jewelry and his points

 Badr's comic book wasn't sold in the city, but minorities deliberated it amongst one another and individuals found it in the alleys.
 A tale told about three characters; a female, a male and an intersexed.
 They were deaf, so they would sign to tell their differences or to connect.
 In a world where all their differences made them one.

 In this world, however, Darwich spent long hours in an office of signed documents and lined goals where people wait for their turn, giving back to a government that gives them trees that it later burns.
-When he returned home, Diya would prepare dinner while telling him stories about the day, but in the past nights, Darwich dined on an empty table.
-Diya had been cleaning Meena's white sheets and organizing his music according to genre.
-For he knew that when people leave, music reminds them of where they come from.
+When he returned home, Diya would prepare dinner while telling him stories about the day.
+But in the past few nights, Darwich dined on an empty table.
+Diya had been cleaning Meena's white sheets and organizing his music according to genre; for he knew that when people leave, music reminds them of where they come from.

 To inhabit the place by the sea was still the friends' habit.
-Khader's resemblance to vogue musicians as he sang to the watchful never fooled those who knew the passion hidden under his leather jacket.
+Khader's resemblance to vogue musicians as he sang to the audience never fooled his friends who knew the passion hidden under his leather jacket.
 But they also knew as well as he did that the truth was considered weakness in their culture, and that it didn't sell.
 And even though he felt wasted, his own music was his shelter before sleep; his safe shell.
 He waited for a revolution to sing for, and when it came, it took away his son.

 Through the many incomplete love stories Meena had told me, his was ever lasting.
-But those who didn't know him never tried to, for they thought their skin was cleaner.
-And those who knew him, knew he had a secret that he kept from - yet for - them, and that's what I now see clearer.
+Those who didn't know him never tried to, for they thought their skin was cleaner, and those who knew him, knew he had a secret that he kept from - yet for - them, and that's what I now see clearer.
 His secret was in his story; his nature.
 His yearn to always go.